rshah26-pm/snowboarding-assistant/README.md

-# Snowboard assistant  :mountain:  :snowboarder:  :rocket:
+# Snowboard assistant  :mountain:  :snowboarder:

-Snowboard assistant helps you plan your season and trips so you make the most of the snow.
+Snowboard assistant helps you plan your season and trips so you make the most of the snow!

+Here's an of how you can super-charge your snowboarding journey with it :rocket:

 ![Example use-case](assets/example-1.png)

 ## Quick Start